pow-auth/pow_assent/README.md

 ### PowEmailConfirmation

-The e-mail fetched from the provider is assumed already confirmed, and the user will have `:email_confirmed_at` set when inserted.
-If a user enters an e-mail then the user will have to confirm their e-mail before they can sign in.
+The e-mail fetched from the provider params is assumed confirmed if an `email_verified` key with value `true` also exists in the params.
+The user will have `:email_confirmed_at` set when inserted.
+If `email_verified` isn't `true` in the provider params, or the user provides the e-mail, then the user will have to confirm their e-mail before they can sign in.

 ### PowInvitation

 PowAssent works out of the box with PowInvitation.
-If a user identity is created, the an invited user will have the `:invitation_accepted_at` set.

 Provider links will have an `invitation_token` query param if an invited user exists in the connection.
 This will be used in the authorization callback flow to load the invited user.
+If a user identity is created, the invited user will have the `:invitation_accepted_at` set.

 ## Security concerns